gvwilson/sensibleadventures/bookster/bookster.md

 "Oh saints," Erileine whispered.
 She grabbed her father's sleeve.
 "It's banefire!
 Paere, it's banefire!"

-"It most certainly is," Thomas said through gritted teeth.
-The *Presumption* heeled and slowed.
+"It most certainly is," Thomas said.
+The patterns on his coat swirled madly.
+"I *know*," he added under his breath.
+"Just give me a moment."

 "What are you doing?"
 Gaeston asked as the boat drifted closer to the mountain.